edmomot/edmomot.github.io/_posts/2023-12-24-caster-wheels-added-to-sawstop-contractor.md

 # My requirements

 I needed the saw to spin in place, and to move forward and backwards so I could move it easily back against the wall.
+It should be quick and easy to move the saw in any direction, since different cuts need a different amount of space on each side.

-# Other options I considered
+# Products I considered first

 [Super Duty All-Swivel Mobile Base with Table Saw Extension Combo PM-3795](https://boratool.com/bora-pm-3795-all-swivel-mobile-base-with-table-saw-extension.html)
 * Full swivel.
 Expensive.

 [SawStop Contractor Saw Mobile Base MB-CNS-000](https://www.sawstop.com/product/contractor-saw-mobile-base-mb-cns-000/)
 * Only one side swivels, so I'd have to parallel park my table saw every time.

-# Why not buy the existing bases

-$$$

 # What I bought